 What you'll find...

 A sleigh ride includes minimal instructions for the guests, but you’ve got to get situated and the horses need to know that they’re not going to start off with somebody falling out of the sleigh.
 Wouldn’t that be the worst way to end a fun weekend in Leavenworth?
 Falling out of a sleigh?
 No thank you.
 Also, it’s easy to get caught up wandering through Leavenworth at lunch time, so keep a wary eye on your watch so you don’t miss out.

 Tip: if you want to hear about the area or hear cowboy stories, get a seat in the front.
 If you want to just look at the scenery and take pictures, sit in the back.
 If you’re in a private sleigh, enjoy!

 We’ll tell you now, a sleigh ride tour is not a thrill like going horseback riding on a really enthusiastic horse.
 It’s much more chill and meant to be a relaxing excursion.
 To dispel any preconceived notions based on fabled Christmas carols, snow isn’t flying all around as you whip around corners through the woods, at least not during the sleigh ride we did.

 Tip: dress warmly.
 Remember, even though you’re not tromping through the snow, you are dashing through the snow in a one or two horse open sleigh and that is a chilly experience.

 When we wrote about cross country skiing we mentioned that you have to stay focused on your path and you don’t get to enjoy the view while you’re moving quite as much as when you’re standing still.
 Not so with a sleigh ride!!
 This experience is all about the view.

 Tip: take lots of pictures.
 Yes, enjoy the view, but also take pics.
 We say to take lots because you’re moving and sometimes photos can be a bit blurry.
 Also, if you’re using a manual camera, be aware of the white balance as you photograph the winter landscape.

-Meet the Horses
+Meeting the Horses

 Previously we’ve written about animals being kept in an inappropriate environment for human exploitation (see our post on the Georgia Aquarium).
 That’s very much NOT the case with Icicle Outfitters.
 The horses used for tours here in Leavenworth are very well maintained and are visibly healthy, which I am qualified to say due to my experience with horses and horse tourism.
 They also have appropriate space and the work seems well distributed, ensuring that they are neither over-worked or left to boredom.

 Tip: always, always, always ASK before petting a horse or any other animal that’s not your own pet.
 Horses that work with tourists are usually very chill and like people, but you don’t want to irritate the one that likes to kick or nip.
 Also, it’s just plain respectful to the horsemen running the tours.

 America is the land of tipping and gratuities.
 If you are visiting the USA from a place where tips for meals and tours aren’t standard, please consider that you’re now a guest in a culture where they are.
 I know, that sounds borderline rude to call this out, but as somebody who’s worked in the travel industry in many different roles, tipping is what makes tourism jobs financially doable for many.

 Tip: (ha ha, see what we did there?)
 If you’re uncomfortable tipping face to face due to the culture you come from, there are often tip boxes you can discreetly leave a small thank you in.